-When cooking a homemade pizza, a pizza oven can provide the high, consistent temperatures required to evenly crisp the crust and create a hot and gooey center.
-Outdoor models take the heat outside, where you can cook bigger and hotter pizzas.
+When cooking pizza at home, a pizza oven can provide the high, consistent temperatures required to crisp the crust evenly and create a hot, gooey, delicious center.
+Outdoor models take the heat outside, where home chefs can cook larger pizzas at hotter temperatures.

-- BEST OVERALL: Harbor Gardens KUK002B Monterey Pizza Oven
+- RUNNER-UP: Harbor Gardens Monterey Pizza Oven with Stone

-- BEST BANG FOR THE BUCK: BakerStone O-AJLXX-O-000 Portable Gas Pizza Oven
+- BEST BANG FOR THE BUCK: BakerStone Original Series Portable Gas Pizza Oven

-- BEST WOOD-FIRED: U-MAX Outdoor Pizza Oven Wood Fire
+- BEST WOOD-FIRED: U-Max Outdoor Wood-Fired Pizza Oven

 What to Consider When Choosing the Best Outdoor Pizza Oven

-Outdoor pizza ovens rely on different fuel types, come in unique sizes, and offer varying levels of portability.
+Outdoor pizza ovens rely on various fuel types, come in a range of sizes, and offer varying levels of portability.
 Some models boast extra features like built-in thermometers, while others can utilize multiple fuels for greater versatility.
-Here are the most important features to keep in mind as you choose the best outdoor pizza oven for your cooking style, outdoor space, and family size.
+Here are the most important features to keep in mind when choosing the best outdoor pizza oven for a given cooking style, outdoor space, or family size.

-Outdoor pizza ovens require a fuel source to reach optimum cooking temperature, which is usually around 350 to 400 degrees Fahrenheit.
-Various fuel sources have their pros and cons.
-Some sources offer more convenience, and other sources can affect the pizza’s taste.
+Outdoor pizza ovens require a fuel source to reach minimum cooking temperature, which is usually around 350 to 400 degrees Fahrenheit (but often much, much hotter).
+Different fuel sources have their pros and cons, some offering more convenience and some that can affect the pizza’s taste.

 - Wood: Wood gives pizza a slightly smoky flavor.
 It heats quickly but requires close attention to maintain the correct temperature.
 Wood-fired models offer the most flavor options by burning different types of woods, like cherry and maple.
 However, temperature adjustment isn’t as precise as it is with a gas, charcoal, or pellet oven.

 - Propane/gas: Most gas ovens use propane.
-Propane provides better control over the cooking temperature, allowing minute adjustments.
+Propane provides better control over the cooking temperature, allowing for precise adjustments.
 These models typically have an ignition knob with a dial to adjust the flame.
-They’re also more likely to include a built-in thermometer, though many outdoor oven types may have this feature.
+They’re also more likely to include a built-in thermometer, though many outdoor-oven types may have this feature.

-- Wood Pellets: Wood pellets offer many of the same benefits as wood.
-For example, pellets are made with different woods that provide smoky flavors, like hickory and maple, to the pizza.
-Some people find pellets easier to store and manage—instead of splitting wood, just pour the pellets into the oven.
+- Wood pellets: Wood pellets offer many of the same benefits as wood.
+For example, pellets are made with different woods that provide smoky flavors, like hickory, to the pizza.
+Some users find pellets easier to store and manage; instead of splitting wood, just pour the pellets into the oven.

-- Charcoal: Charcoal, like wood and pellets, gives the pizza a smoky flavor.
-Charcoal takes more time than the other fuel types to reach cooking temperature, but it can be easier to manage than wood.
+- Charcoal: Like wood and pellets, charcoal gives the pizza a smoky flavor.
+It takes more time than the other fuel types to reach the necessary cooking temperature, but it can be easier to manage than wood.
 Charcoal doesn’t have to be split, and it comes in a convenient storage bag.

 Many outdoor pizza ovens offer the versatility to accommodate two or three fuel types.
 For example, a wood-fired oven may also work with charcoal or pellets.
 Some models are even outfitted for use with wood, propane, and pellets.

-When deciding on a fuel source, consider the fuel’s price, its availability, and the level of convenience for your lifestyle.
+When deciding on a fuel source, consider the fuel’s price, its availability, and the level of convenience for a given lifestyle.
 Propane tends to be the least expensive, but the other sources offer more control over the pizza’s final flavor.

-Size encompasses both the pizza size the oven can hold and the size of the oven itself.
-Some outdoor ovens limit pizza size to 10 to 12 inches, but others are large enough to hold two 16-inch pizzas.
+When evaluating the size of a pizza oven, consider both the size of the pizza that the oven can hold as well as the size of the oven itself.
+Some outdoor ovens limit pizza size to 10 to 12 inches; others are large enough to hold two 16-inch pizzas.

-Consider how many people do you typically cook for at lunch- or dinnertime.
-Large families or those who frequently entertain may want a larger oven that makes enough pizza to accommodate more people.
-However, smaller families may only need a small grill-top outdoor pizza oven that cooks a 10-inch pizza.
+Consider how many people will eat lunch or dinner within the home.
+Big families or those who frequently entertain may want a larger oven that makes enough pizza to accommodate more people.
+However, some families may only need a small grill-top outdoor pizza oven that cooks a 10-inch pie.

-It’s best to base the size decision, both interior cooking space and exterior square footage, on the number of people for whom you typically cook and the available outdoor cooking space.
+It’s best to base the size decision—both interior cooking space and exterior square footage—on the number of people who typically eat at a meal and the available outdoor cooking space.